usethisname1419/HTTPFTPSSH_Killer/README.md

 3. Anonymization: Cover your tracks.
 With HFSK, you can route your traffic through Tor or select from a personalized list of proxies.

+4. Support random user-agents

-4. Detailed Reporting: Stay informed.
+5. Detailed Reporting: Stay informed.
 Post-attack, HFSK provides a concise report detailing the duration of the attack and the number of attempts made.

-5. Resume your attack from last known state.
+6. Resume your attack from last known state.

+7. Pause function to set when to pause and how long --pause 3 1 [pauses every 3 minutes for 1 minute]

+8. Verbosity levels 1 and 2 for detailed messages

+9. Force new session creation with --sessions

+HFSK is designed to reduce the chance of lockouts